brumar/onionizer/README.md

     return 'something'
 ```

-Onionizer decorator-like are called middlewares and sometimes referred to as onion layers.
+Onionizer decorator-like are called middleware and sometimes referred to as onion layers.

 Features include:
-- middlewares composition (accepting a list of onionizer middlewares and context managers)
+- middleware composition (accepting a list of onionizer middleware and context managers)
 - possibility to mutate the arguments given to the wrapped function in a readable way
 - support for context managers and callable objects

 ## Motivation

-Onionizer is inspired by the onion model of middlewares in web frameworks such as Django, Flask and FastAPI.
+Onionizer is inspired by the onion model of middleware in web frameworks such as Django, Flask and FastAPI.

-If you did a bit of web developement, you certainly found this pattern very convenient as you plug middlewares to your application to add features such as authentication, logging, etc.
+If you did a bit of web developement, you certainly found this pattern very convenient as you plug middleware to your application to add features such as authentication, logging, etc.

 **Why not generalize this pattern to any function ?
 That's what Onionizer does.**